henryhobhouse/react-query-blog-demo/README.md

 ## Exercises

+To start simply run the application locally and follow the instructions on the home page.
+You will be directed to complete exercises that cover the below:

 - Convert the custom hooks used to fetch data to use `useQuery`
 - Implement per-screen background fetching indicators
 - Convert the custom hooks used to create/update/delete to use `useMutation`